 Sanna specialises in funds management, financial services regulation and securities law, advising banks, asset managers and corporates on issues within the financial services sector.

 Sanna joined Chapman Tripp in November 2013 following over two years as a senior in-house counsel at Société Générale Private Banking in London.
 Prior to that, Sanna was an associate in the asset management team at an international law firm, Norton Rose Fulbright, in London.
-She held this position for over five years and advised clients on the establishment of retail investment funds and hedge funds, and assisted in both corporate and investment fund IPOs.
+She held this position for more than five years and advised clients on the establishment of retail investment funds and hedge funds, and assisted in both corporate and investment fund IPOs.
 Sanna has also previously worked for a leading Finnish law firm in Helsinki.